 Get the pass

 Getting it is simple.
 Go to the Every Kid Outdoors website, have your child answer questions about preferred outdoor activities, fill out a short form and you’ll get a voucher you can print out.
 You can then take that voucher (important: you must have the printed voucher, a mobile version won’t do) to a federal recreation site to exchange it for the Every Kid Outdoors pass card.

 If you live in Seattle, one of the closest national park sites is the Klondike Gold Rush site, located in Pioneer Square.
-A free-admission museum with robust multimedia exhibits about the gold rush that shaped Seattle, it’s worth a visit at any time.
+A free-admission museum with robust multimedia exhibits about the gold rush era that shaped Seattle, it’s worth a visit at any time.
 It even offers a Junior Ranger program where kids can fill out a booklet and earn a badge.
 You can also exchange the voucher for the pass at Seattle’s flagship REI store.

 The one problem with the pass is that it only lasts one year, and we’re all busy with, you know, school and work and stuff.
 So you have to plan ahead, especially for multi-day adventures that you might do over the spring and summer breaks.

 You can start with the big three national parks in Washington state: Mount Rainier National Park, Olympic National Park and North Cascades National Park.
 And if you’re considering a big multi-day trip to iconic parks such as Yellowstone, Yosemite, Glacier or the Grand Canyon, get started planning now.

 Read on for a list of lesser-known adventures to do locally with your family and your pass, organized by season.